emullan/SortNames/README.md

 An algorithm to sort names

 list = (list of names in no particular order)

-  IF position 1 in the name string is A, insert the name into a new variable called alpha
+  IF position 1 in the name string is A, insert the name into a new variable called alphabetical (alphabetical is a new variable with a list of names in alphabetical order

-  If position 1 in the name string is B, insert the name into alpha
+  If position 1 in the name string is B, insert the name into alphabetical

-  if position 1 in the name string is, insert the name into alpha
+  if position 1 in the name string is, insert the name into alphabetical

   ...
   ...